A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Introduction

 Experimentally, in detailed ablation studies we show that adding Gibson environments, synthesizing additional image observations from novel viewpoints, increasing the capacity of the transformer, and finetuning with \Dagger{} all improve agent performance.
 On the challenging RxR dataset -- which contains multilingual instructions with a median trajectory length of 15m -- our best agent \textit{using only imitation learning} outperforms all prior RL agents.
 Evaluating on novel instruction-trajectories in seen environments (Val-Seen), we improve over the state-of-the-art by 8\%, reaching 79.1 NDTW.
 In new, unseen environments (Test), we improve by 2\%, achieving 66.8 NDTW.
 We also show that that self-training with synthetic instructions in new environments (still without human annotations) improves performance by an additional 2\% to 68.6 NDTW.
-Overall, our RxR results point to a new path to improving instruction-following agents, emphasizing large-scale imitation learning and the development of synthetic instruction generation capabilities.
-Perhaps surprisingly, on the English-only R2R dataset \citep{anderson_vision-and-language_2018}, our imitation-learning agent achieves strong performance but not state-of-the-art.
+Overall, our RxR results point to a new path to improving instruction-following agents, emphasizing large-scale training on near-human quality synthetic instructions.
+Perhaps surprisingly, on the English-only R2R dataset \cite{anderson_vision-and-language_2018}, our IL agent achieves strong but not state-of-the-art results.
 Marky{} was trained on RxR, so we attribute this to domain differences between R2R and RxR, underscoring the domain dependence of synthetic instructions.

-In summary, the contributions of this work are threefold: \begin{compactitem} \item Navigation graphs for Gibson environments, used to generate a new large-scale synthetic dataset of 3.2M multilingual navigation instructions (which we plan to release). \item Testing the limits of pure imitation learning for training VLN agents, including detailed ablation studies exploring massive synthetic data augmentation. \item Substantial gains in the state-of-the-art on the challenging RxR dataset, demonstrating that advances in instruction generation flow directly into instruction-following performance. \end{compactitem}